BouzidiMariam/BouzidiMariam.github-Portfolio/README.md

 ## Academic Projects

 ### 1. [Multilingual Chatbot using NLP and Neural Networks](./MultilingualChatbot):
-  This chatbot uses NLP and neural networks for multilingual interaction.
+ This chatbot uses NLP and neural networks for multilingual interaction, leveraging the Google Translator API for translation and a neural network for intent classification.

 ### 2. [Reinforcement Learning Project(Q-learning Pathfinding)](./ReinforcementLearning)
 This project explores reinforcement learning concepts, including Markov Decision Processes (MDPs), Q-learning, SARSA, and Policy Gradient methods.
 Then,it Trains an AI agent using Q-learning to optimize navigation in a grid environment.